Why Do They Have Such Unusual Shapes?

 A Choice of Style

-It is important to note two crucial things about these Yugoslav monuments: firstly, not every one was directly commissioned by Tito or the Yugoslav government themselves... secondly, the design styles for the monuments were not directly prescribed to the sculptors by the government.
+It is important to note two crucial things about these Yugoslav monuments: firstly, not every one was directly commissioned by Tito or the Yugoslav government themselves... secondly, the design styles for the monuments were not directly prescribed to the sculptors/architects/artists/etc by the government.
 Many of the monumental works were initiatives wholly or partially instigated by individual towns, municipalities, veteran's groups, etc, celebrating their own personal Partisan and anti-fascist memory, culture and heritage.
-"In that case", you might ask, "why do so many look so similar?" or seem to share a similar design typology?
-The achievement of the spomenik's general uniformity of abstraction can be attributed design competitions and the jury selection process.
+"In that case", you might ask, "why do so many look so similar?" or seem to share a similar design typology or take on the form of abstract design?
+The phenomenon of many of the spomenik's general move towards abstraction can be attributed to collaborative design competitions and the jury selection process.
 To understand this, it firstly helps to explain a bit about the history of monument creation in Yugoslavia.

 Photo 13: Just a few of the +40 rejected entries for the 1975 Monument to the Revolution in Ljubljana